 This thesis has been completed at: Graduate University of Science and Technology, Vietnam Academy of Science and Technology

 Supervisors:

 - Prof. DrSc.
-Nguyen Dong Anh Institute of Mechanics, VAST, Hanoi, Viet Nam - 2.
+Nguyen Dong Anh Institute of Mechanics, Vietnam Academy of Science and Technology (VAST), Hanoi, Viet Nam - 2.
 PhD.
-Nguyen Ngoc Linh Thuyloi University, Viet Nam
+Nguyen Ngoc Linh Thuyloi University, Ministry of Agriculture and Rural Development, Viet Nam